 Flaxseeds may help alleviate hot flashes for some women, a very common menopause symptom.
 Some studies have shown the ability of phytoestrogens to reduce the frequency of hot flashes for some menopausal women.

 Incorporating Flaxseeds Into Your Diet

 Flaxseeds are easy to sprinkle on salads, oatmeal, or yogurt, to blend into smoothies, or to use in stir-fries.
 You can substitute ground flaxseed meal for regular flour and even sneak it into casseroles, soups, dips, and sauces.
 Research shows that the nutrients in ground flaxseeds, especially ALA, are more bioavailable than whole flaxseeds.
 Freshly grinding the flaxseeds in a coffee or spice grinder or buying already ground flaxseed meal makes it more likely you’ll get all the healthful components.
 You can also use ground flaxseed mixed with water as an egg replacer for baking.
 Flaxseeds create a viscous liquid that mimics an egg, so if you’re out of eggs, mix together 1 tablespoon of ground flaxseeds and 3 tablespoons of water; let the mixture rest while you gather your recipe ingredients.
 Many supermarkets now carry whole and ground flaxseeds in the flour and grain aisles.
+You can even buy whole and ground flaxseeds on Amazon.
 The best place to store ground flaxseeds is in the freezer to preserve its nutritional value.

 Though promising, the beneficial of flaxseeds during menopause can vary significantly.
 More research needs to be done to determine how flaxseeds can best be used to benefit menopausal women.
 Until then, they likely work best in conjunction with other therapies for specific menopausal effects.